-Check our Traveling to Thailand overland page if you are planning to arrive in Thailand or to leave the country by land.
+Thailand also has land connections with neighbouring Laos, Myanmar, Cambodia and Malaysia.
+There are over twenty international overland border crossings making arrival overland convenient.
+Check our Traveling to Thailand overland page if you are planning to arrive in Thailand or to leave it by land.

 For more information, see our Local transport in Thailand page.